Fal186/Mapping-web3/README.md

 - `web3_Stage2_emotional_tone.csv`
 - `web3_Stage3_communicative_intent.csv`

-Each file contains anonymized, preprocessed social media data from X (formerly Twitter), Reddit, and YouTube.
+Each file contains anonymized, preprocessed social media data from X (formerly Twitter), Reddit, Youtube, and additional data from ENS DAO Forum.

 ---

 ## 🧠 Model Training Scripts

-The `/codes` folder contains all scripts for fine-tuning both BERT and RoBERTa across three stages.
+The `/codes` folder contains all scripts for fine-tuning both CryptoBERT and RoBERTa across three stages.
 Each model has a dedicated subdirectory, organized by classification stage.

-- Use the files in `codes/BERT` or `codes/RoBERTa` for training or evaluation
+- Use the files in `codes/CryptoBERT` or `codes/RoBERTa` for training or evaluation
 - Fine-tuning configurations (batch size, learning rate, epochs) follow the best-performing setups from the paper

 ---